Mesothelioma Support for Patients and Families

-As more and more people have been diagnosed with mesothelioma and other asbestos diseases, all types of support have also become available for patients and their families.
+As more and more people have been diagnosed with mesothelioma, all types of support have also become available for patients and their families.
 There are many medical, emotional, financial and legal issues created by a mesothelioma diagnosis in the family.
 It can be overwhelming learning how to cope with them all.
 Fortunately, help is available.

 For the patient, of course, the most important thing is medical treatment.
 Although doctors still have not found a cure for mesothelioma, there have been many helpful medical developments to assist with pain management.
 Mesothelioma patients find that when they work with their physicians to control the discomfort associated with the disease, they are able to maintain a positive attitude and enjoy their lives and families to the fullest extent possible.